jesse-spevack/stimulating_events/README.md

 Now all that is left to do is clean up our drop down controller.

-First we need to remove the functions we no longer need. `connect`, `selectItem`, `setCheck`, `hideCheck`, `highlightListItem` and `unhighlightListItem`.
+First we need to remove the functions we no longer need. `selectItem`, `setCheck`, `hideCheck`, `highlightListItem` and `unhighlightListItem`.
 These are all either no longer needed or handled by our list item controller.

 Now we'll want to add a new function to set the selected value.
 We can add a new data action to our `div` that will listen for any `listItemSelected` event.
 ```html